 Scottish Parliament Building Splash Pool

-Yep – you read that right… the Scottish Parliament Building.
-It sounds boring (and it probably is), but there’s a series of splash pools outside the Scottish Parliament buildings.
-It was 84F / 29C and sunny outside – by far our hottest day in 3.5 weeks in Scotland, so we were looking for ways to cool down and the splash pool sounded perfect.
+Yes, you read that right: the Scottish Parliament Building.
+It may not sound exciting, but there’s a series of splash pools outside the Scottish Parliament buildings.
+It was 84°F / 29°C and sunny outside, by far the hottest day of our 3-week family trip to Scotland.
+We were looking for ways to cool down and the splash pool sounded perfect.

 We didn’t pack bathing suits for our kids on this trip, but our nearby Edinburgh vacation home rental had a dryer, so we just let them jump into the water, clothes and all.
 We topped it off with some pool-side ice cream before heading home for dinner.